-Each dual degree program makes an independent admission decision from one application based upon grades, standardized test scores, references, an essay and work experience.
+There is one common application for the dual degree programs.
+However, each degree program makes an independent admission decision from one application based upon grades, standardized test scores (including the GMAT/GRE), references, an essay and work experience.

 The dual degree combining a Master of Architecture with an MBA is designed for an architect or undergraduate architectural student whose career goals include middle or executive management position, or if you are interested in starting your own business.